 His view on leadership is outspoken, engaging, and relevant for all of us in business leadership roles too:

 ⚽️ To do so, you need to understand why each individual is there.
 Individually different, but all valuable.
-“I don’t believe in sayings like “there is no ‘I’ in team.”
+“I don’t believe in sayings like “there is no ‘I’ in the team.”
 You need to satisfy the individual first, then create a team based on fulfilled individuals.

 ⚽️ Everyone in the group needs to have absolute clarity in their role.
 Sometimes as leaders, we decide but don’t ask if people are happy with that role and responsibility or if they can do it.

-This culture of constant improvement is the foundation of new cross-company leadership.
 Change is everywhere and is coming to us at an unprecedented speed.
 Business and revenue models are changing because of digital; people must deal with all this change.
+This culture of constant improvement is the foundation of new cross-company leadership.

 To prepare your employees better for the constant change (let’s face it, this is the new world we live in), you might want to go for a step-by-step approach.
 Consider installing the ‘1% improvement ideas in your company culture: